 6. Integrated Graphics Processing Units (IGPU)

-You cannot ignore an Integrated Graphics Processing Unit while thinking how to choose a CPU; actually, it is a chip that is available in most CPU now, but still, some come without it.
+You cannot ignore an Integrated Graphics Processing Unit while thinking about how to choose a CPU; actually, it is a chip that is available in most CPUs now, but still, some come without it.
 A considerable lot of the present processors have incorporated GPU, which is intended to play out the figuring identified with designs.

 Suppose a processor does not have an incorporated GPU.
 In that case, the PC can even now show designs if a different graphic card is available or if the motherboard offers a locally available video chip.
-If the PC utilizes for designs serious programming and projects, at that point a CPU with an incorporated GPU will probably not proceed varying.
+If the PC utilizes for designing serious programming and projects, at that point a CPU with an incorporated GPU will probably not proceed varying.
 The CPU without GPU is not recommended for high-end gaming as it will not be able to handle the load and modern titles.

 7. Clock Speed